 “The court should give effect to a nuptial agreement that is freely entered into by each party with a full appreciation of its implications unless in the circumstances ‘prevailing it would not be fair to hold the parties to their agreement”

 Given this decision, this paper will now explore the arguments for and against the validity of pre-nuptial agreements.
-Whilst the common law rationales maybe defensible in historic terms and even perhaps virtuous in religious sentimentality, it is, a fact that the present social circumstances surrounding marriages has changed.
+Whilst the common law rationales may be defensible in historic terms and even perhaps virtuous in religious sentimentality, it is, a fact that the present social circumstances surrounding marriages have changed.
 In the past, a marriage party could only divorce on grounds of insanity or if a matrimonial offence was committed, such as adultery.
 Today, parties can petition for divorce by consent and the grounds for divorce have expanded considerably.
 This means that with or without the pre-nuptial agreement, divorces in marriages is commonplace.
-The courts and legislature cannot stop its citizens from divorcing, certainly not by maintaining a well intentioned but archaic law that invalidates pre-nuptial agreements.
+The courts and legislature cannot stop its citizens from divorcing, certainly not by maintaining a well-intentioned but archaic law that invalidates pre-nuptial agreements.

 The third argument in favour of such agreements and one that the Supreme Court emphasises is the need to respect the autonomy of the parties.
 The rationale of this argument is that if the parties to a marriage are agreeable to having an agreement such as a pre-nuptial govern their financial interests, why then should the court intervene and invalidate such arrangements.
 This is based on the freedom of contract analysis of laissez-faire whereby the courts simply gives effect to contractual agreements in the absence of any vitiating factors.